Types of Addictions

 Issues We Treat

-Men often think about getting help for an addiction to antidepressants.
+Men and women often think about getting help for an addiction to antidepressants.
 You’ll be pleased to know that Windward Way can offer you the help you need to stay sober and make it last for the long haul.

 Want to end an addiction to stimulants, but haven’t found the tools to address all the problems you have,?
 We’re here to serve you.
 We will stand beside you as you learn how to live independently.